filipmacek/Movement/README.md

 If the username and two times hashed password match, the app confirms identity of the user and permits him to enter into a new Android fragment that will act as a dashboard.

-On dashboard view are three different tabs.
+Dashboard view has three different tabs.

 #### Routes
 List of all the available routes with start and end location points, status and descriptions.